mmoya26/dollarguard/README.md

 - Sort expenses table from newest to oldest
 - Add year indicator in the expenses page
 - Add comma formatting to the expenses amount displayed in the expenses table
+- Use NestJS HttpExceptions enums instead of using hard coded status codes

 # Design/create todos
 - Design how expenses table and percentage overview sections will look when there are zero expenses